Tony Trischka

 Anthony Cattell Trischka (born January 16, 1949) is an American five-string banjo player.
-Sandra Brennan wrote of him in 2021: "One of the most influential modern banjoists, both in several forms of bluegrass music and occasionally in jazz and avant-garde, Tony Trischka has inspired a whole generation of progressive bluegrass musicians."
+Sandra Brennan wrote of him in 2020: "One of the most influential modern banjoists, both in several forms of bluegrass music and occasionally in jazz and avant-garde, Tony Trischka has inspired a whole generation of progressive psychedelic bluegrass musicians."

 Music career

 A native of Syracuse, New York, Trischka's interest in banjo was sparked by the Kingston Trio's version of "Charlie and the MTA" in 1963.
 Two years later, he joined the Down City Ramblers, where he remained through 1971.
 That year, he made his recording debut on 15 Bluegrass Instrumentals with the band Country Cooking; at the same time, he was also a member of America's premier sports-rock band Country Granola.
-In 1973, he began a three-year stint with Breakfast Special.
-Between 1974 and 1975, he recorded two solo albums, Bluegrass Light and Heartlands.
-After one more solo album in 1976, Banjoland, he went on to become musical leader for the Broadway show The Robber Bridegroom.
-Trischka toured with the show in 1978, the year he also played with the Monroe Doctrine.